alibaba/MNN/3rd_party/flatbuffers/docs/source/Compiler.md

     in quotes, no trailing commas in tables/vectors).
 By default, no quotes are required/generated, and trailing commas are allowed.

+-   `--allow-non-utf8` : Pass non-UTF-8 input through parser and emit nonstandard
+    \x escapes in JSON.
+(Default is to raise parse error on non-UTF-8 input.)

+-  `--natural-utf8` : Output strings with UTF-8 as human-readable strings.
+     By default, UTF-8 characters are printed as \uXXXX escapes."

 -   `--defaults-json` : Output fields whose value is equal to the default value when writing JSON text.